Is Stake legit?

 Stake doesn't publish annual financial statements.
 These are sort of financial reports, which generally contain information about a brokerage's income, profit and loss, retained earnings and cash flows.
 Not having these exposed to the public doesn't necessarily mean that a broker is not legit, it's just a factor that we should take into account when choosing where to invest or trade.

 Stake provides two-step authentication when logging in, which makes the platform safer to use.

 Ownership structure of Stake is not public, it can't be checked on their website, which leaves some questions open about one's feeling of being up-to-date about the broker.

 Broker management transparency

-Stake has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and safety.
+Stake has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.

 Broker is audited by the Big Four

-Stake is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of safety.
+Stake is not audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY), which is not necessarily an issue, however it would guarantee another layer of legitimacy.

 Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of Stake, we hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.